-- horizontal alignment of the road will change by 5m or more; or - daily traffic flows anticipated to change by 1,000 annual average daily traffic (AADT) or more; or - heavy duty vehicle (HDV) flows anticipated to change by 200 AADT or more; or - daily average speed anticipated to change by 10km/hr or more; or - peak hour speed anticipated to change by 20km/hr or more. - As with the construction phase impact assessment, the extent of road links considered was determined by the route of the mainline of the proposed scheme and up to 500m either side of this. - The human exposure locations identified were predominantly residential properties but also include locations used by the young (e.g. schools) and those potentially used by other susceptible populations.
-The locations identified for assessment are shown on Figure 16.2. - 16.2.11 For receptors sensitive to N deposition, designated sites such as Special Areas of Conservation (SACs) and SSSIs were considered.
+- horizontal alignment of the road will change by 5m or more; or - daily traffic flows anticipated to change by 1,000 annual average daily traffic (AADT) or more; or - heavy-duty vehicle (HDV) flows anticipated to change by 200 AADT or more; or - daily average speed anticipated to change by 10km/h or more; or - peak hour speed anticipated to change by 20km/h or more. - 16.2.8 As with the construction phase impact assessment, the extent of road links considered was determined by the route of the mainline of the proposed scheme and up to 500m either side of this. - 16.2.9 The human exposure locations identified were predominantly residential properties.
+The locations identified for assessment are shown on Figure 16.2. - 16.2.10 For receptors sensitive to N deposition, designated sites such as Special Areas of Conservation (SACs) and SSSIs were considered.
 Designated sites contain features which may be sensitive to air pollutants, either directly (i.e. on the primary habitat designated) or indirectly (i.e. on the habitat associated with a non-habitat designation, e.g. birds), and which could be adversely affected by the effect of air pollution on vegetation.
 The designated sites identified for assessment are shown on Figure 16.2.

-Regional Emissions - Operation
+Regional Emissions - Operation Phase

-- The regional emissions study area was defined in accordance with guidance provided in HA207/07 and using Defra's Emissions Factors Toolkit (EFT) (v7.0). - The study area encompasses road links that met HA207/07 regional emissions screening criteria in either the first full year after opening (2026) or the design year (2041), within the area of the proposed scheme or up to 500m from the proposed scheme.
-The regional emissions screening criteria are as follows: - a change of more than 10% in AADT; or - · a change of more than 10% to the number of HDVs; or - a change in the daily average speed of more than 20km/hr.
+- 16.2.11 The regional emissions study area was defined in accordance with guidance provided in HA207/07 and using Defra's Emissions Factors Toolkit (EFT) (EFT v7.0). - 16.2.12 The study area encompasses road links that meet HA207/07 regional emissions screening criteria in either the first full year after opening (2026) or the design year (2041) within the area of the proposed scheme or up to 500m from the proposed scheme.
+The regional emissions screening criteria are as follows: - a change of more than 10% in AADT; or - a change of more than 10% to the number of HDVs; or - a change in the daily average speed of more than 20km/hr.